Developing a Math Community in Your Virtual Classroom

 How Many Feet in the Bed (Grades K – 2)

-(adapted from a Kim Oliver Vacha’s Lesson, Math Solutions )
+(Adapted from a Kim Oliver Vacha’s Lesson, Math Solutions )

 This rich math task engages young students in mathematical problem solving through literature.
 It focuses on counting the feet of people living in their homes, allowing students to get to know each other while digging into problem solving, strategic counting, and patterns.
 The first part of the activity invites students to collect foot data in their houses and to engage in early mathematical modeling and strategic counting.
 They solve the problem , “How many feet are in my house?”